DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 Capacity: 336 passengers

-Notes: Also nicknamed the Dreamliner, it is the most efficient model of the 787 family.
+Notes: also known as the Dreamliner, this is the most efficient model in the 787 family.

 Price: 265 million euros